-Last Monday, a group of around 25 female business owners got together at Harold’s Restaurant and Tap Room to enjoy appetizers, cocktails, and the good company of other awesome ladies.
-They were joined by mayoral candidates Derrick Broze and Michele Leal (currently running for the District 148 seat in the Texas House of Representatives), and three candidates for District C on the Houston City Counsel, Abbie Kamin, Shelley Kennedy, and Daphne Scarbrough.
+On October 28th, a group of around 30 female business owners got together at Harold’s Restaurant and Tap Room to enjoy appetizers, cocktails, and the good company of other awesome ladies.
+They were joined by mayoral candidates, Texas House of Representatives candidates, and three candidates for District C on the Houston City Counsel (including the winner of the seat, Abbie Kamin).
 Each business owner addressed the crowd and shared a little bit about what makes her a success.
-Can you say #girlboss ?

 Ali Jarrett, owner of Harold’s, and our very own Mary Wassef hosted the event, organized by Cody White of Half-Moon Media, a marketing company that works with many of the women-owned business that line 19th Street.

 Did you know that of the 50 small businesses on 19th Street between Beall Street and Heights Boulevard, 35 of them are women-owned?